kleisauke/net-vips/README.md

 <sup>2</sup> Uses glibc as the standard C library (Ubuntu, Debian, etc).
 <sup>3</sup> Uses musl as the standard C library (Alpine, Gentoo Linux, etc).

+These binaries provides support for the JPEG, PNG, WebP, AVIF (limited to 8-bit depth), TIFF, GIF and SVG (input) image formats.

 Then just install this package, perhaps:

     Install-Package NetVips